-Similar to those with mild–moderate asthma, patients with Severe Asthma also have disease that is chronic however they have more difficulty achieving control of their disease, and will need a greater number of medications and often at higher doses.
-They will require more medical care than patients with mild-to-moderate disease.
+Similar to those with mild–moderate asthma, patients with Severe Asthma also have disease that is chronic.
+However, they have more difficulty achieving control of their disease, and need a greater number of medications and often at higher doses.
+They require more medical care than patients with mild-to-moderate disease.

 How is Severe Asthma diagnosed?

 More steps are taken to arrive at a diagnosis of Severe Asthma compared to mild-to-moderate asthma.
 As in mild-to-moderate asthma, healthcare providers will take a detailed medical history, listen for wheezing on examination of the chest, and assess for underlying allergic and non-allergic triggers.
 Underlying diseases such as eczema or allergic rhinitis may be clues that allergy is present.
 Allergy skin testing may be performed to evaluate if specific allergic triggers are present that can result in asthma attacks.

 In addition, healthcare professionals will likely also conduct objective examinations of lung function including spirometry, or peak expiratory flow (how fast a person can exhale starting from full inhalation), and in some cases, sputum cell counts, which indicate the presence, type, and extent of inflammation in the airways.
 These objective tests in addition to history will help determine if a patient has Severe Asthma, and will inform treatment choices for patients.

 Healthcare providers should refer patients with Severe Asthma to a specialist to confirm their diagnosis and assist in management.

 It is estimated that as many as 250,000 Canadians suffer from Severe Asthma.
 Fatalities are higher in this group compared to patients with mild-to-moderate disease.
 Each year, about 250 Canadians die from asthma.
 Globally, 250,000 patients with asthma die prematurely on an annual basis because of their condition.